polygonboutique/Xreal/qrazor-fx3/README-Win32.txt

                               everything.
 - 'scons simd=<option>'     = Where <option> is either 3dnow, sse or none.
 Leave
                               it to the default ('none') on your first compile.
-- 'scons PKGDATADIR=<path>' = By default this is 'C:\QRazor-FX'.
-And the whole
+- 'scons PKGDATADIR=<path>' = This is where the engine looks for data files.
-                              stuff needs to be copied there after a compile to run.
+                              By default this is '.' or the current dir.
+And the whole stuff needs to be copied there after a compile to run.
 So if you rather want your XreaL to reside elsewhere on your HDD you better suppy a path here.

 Please notice that SCons is able to remember its settings.
 So you don't have to supply